Dental Basics

 Basics of Dental Care in Canada

-Dental care in Canada is primarily managed outside the public healthcare system, meaning most services are not covered by provincial or territorial health plans.
+Dental care in Canada is primarily managed outside the public healthcare system, meaning most services are not covered by provincial or territorial health plans (GHIP).

-Canadians usually have to pay out-of-pocket or rely on private dental insurance to cover the costs of routine dental care, which includes regular check-ups, cleanings, and treatments.
+Canadians usually pay out-of-pocket or use private dental insurance to cover the costs of routine dental care, which includes regular check-ups, cleanings, and treatments.

 Understanding the types of dental services and how they are categorized can help you better navigate your dental care options.